EXPLORING THE DATA

 Guatemala

-The Central America Monitor collects data on more than 100 qualitative and quantitative indicators in eight key areas.
-The Monitor started collecting data in 2014 and will update this platform annually to provide an ongoing resource to assess advances, setbacks, or lack of movement on specific human rights and rule of law issues.
-The bulk of the quantitative data is obtained from primary sources through official requests for information.
-To see the data, start by clicking on a country below, then selecting a main category.
-Under each category, select a specific indicator to explore the corresponding data points.
-You may also download the raw data, download or share the graphics, and view or share some key findings.
+The Central America Monitor presents robust quantitative data primarily obtained through official information requests in several key areas.
+These data assess advances, setbacks, or stalling on specific human rights and rule of law issues from 2014 to 2021.
+Below, start by viewing the data regionally or clicking on a country.
+Then, select a section.
+Under each section, select a specific indicator to explore the corresponding data points.
+You may also download the raw data or share the graphics.

 Note: The data shown are derived from estimated population statistics published by the Guatemalan government.
 They were last updated in 2019; consequently the data here differ from the data published in the Central America Monitor’s baseline reports.